 Sony's PlayStation 4 game library has something for just about everyone.
 Whether you picked up a PS4 on launch day or want to get one now, there's a healthy selection of titles you shouldn't miss, across a wide variety of genres.
-Whether you want to explore dark fantasy castles, engage in futuristic firefights, make superheroes fight for fun and profit or think your way through a puzzling adventure, here are some of our top picks.
+From exclusive titles starring fan-favorite Sony characters, to multi-platform masterpieces that you can experience right from your couch, the PS4 has action games, adventure games, fighting games, shooters and RPGs to spare, and we've gathered some of its best titles together here.

 After a handful of titles that leaned on action tropes too much, fans were worried that the Resident Evil series might never be scary again.
 Resident Evil 7 allayed their fears — by scaring the living daylights out of them.
 This first-person horror title brought the franchise back to its roots with cramped environments, unsettling characters, a cloying sense of dread and just enough jump scares to keep players on the edge of their seats.
 If you're feeling especially brave, you can even play in VR for additional immersion.